idekCTF 2022: NMPZ (OSINT)

 Afterword

 This challenge would have not been possible if the flag wasn’t made up of recognizable English words.
-When we were approaching the end, we simply inferred that the last bit spelled “spacebar” - although we could have brute forced all 8 different capitalizations of “bar” (2^3) by the time we finished “sPaCE”, we felt like doing so would have detracted from the fun of the challenge.
+When we were approaching the end, we simply inferred that the last bit spelled “spacebar”—although we could have brute forced all 8 different capitalizations of “bar” (232^3) by the time we finished “sPaCE”, we felt like doing so would have detracted from the fun of the challenge.

-Overall, I didn’t just learn more about GEOSINT-style challenges - I came to a greater understanding of how absolutely massive Earth is.
+Overall, I didn’t just learn more about GEOINT-style challenges—I came to a greater understanding of how absolutely massive Earth is.
 I guess that’s part of the fun in playing GeoGuessr!

 Here is a final table of all the countries (and what I guessed incorrectly):